ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc cluster service ls`
 {: #cs_cluster_services}

-List the services that are bound to one or all of the Kubernetes namespace in a cluster.
-If no options are specified, the services for the default namespace are displayed.
+List the services that are bound to one or all of the OpenShift project in a cluster.
+If no options are specified, the services for the default project are displayed.
 {: shortdesc}

 ```